Google Meet Pricing in 2026: Free vs. Paid Plans Compared

 NOTE: Google isn’t charging the extra $20 per user per month for Gemini AI anymore, but it is raising the price of all Workspace plans by about $2 per user each month.
 If you were already paying for the Gemini add-on, this is actually a good deal.
 But if you don’t use Google’s AI tools, this might feel unnecessary.
 The good news?
 Google says very small businesses won’t see any price changes for now.

-D. Seamless Integration with Google Workspace
+4. Seamless integration with Google Workspace

 If your business already uses tools like Gmail, Google Calendar, Drive, Docs, Sheets, or Slides, becoming a paying user makes collaboration even smoother.
 And depending on your plan, you’ll also be able to include Gemini AI in the mix.